-Contxto – Many times entrepreneurs bring financial projections claiming millions of dollars in revenue due next year, but when investors ask them how are they going to achieve this, and what their unit economics are…
+Contxto – It is not unusual for entrepreneurs to produce financial projections claiming millions of dollars in revenue for the coming year, but when investors ask them how they intend to achieve this and what their unit economics are… Crickets.

 Unit economics are, in theory, quite basic.
-Yet in practice they could be a little bit tricky, especially if your business model is somehow innovative, and/or your pricing strategy isn’t fixed.
+Yet in practice they could be a little bit tricky, especially if your business model is somewhat innovative, and/or your pricing strategy isn’t fixed.

-Let’s go back a little bit, for the newbies out there.
+Let’s take a little step back, for the newbies out there.

 - CAC = Customer Acquisition Cost.
 It basically says how much money you have to invest in order to get someone to buy from you.